The Real Gilligan's Island: Final round: prizes, immunity, and alliances

 Once the seven finalists were set, the show became very similar to Survivor.
 Contestants first competed in a challenge for a prize and a chance at immunity from the day's voting.
 Alliances and strategy was common.
 The contestants would then all travel to Voodoo Village and engage in a voting ceremony.

 Final challenge

 Once only three contestants were left, the show wrapped up with a challenge pitting the remaining players against each other.
 The first season was won by the millionaire Glenn Stearns.
 The second season was won by the Skipper ("Crazy" Charlie Albert).

 Notable contestants

 The "Ginger" role was filled by professional actresses.
 In 2004, Nicole Eggert and Rachel Hunter competed.
 In 2005, Erika Eleniak and Angie Everhart competed.

 In 2004, actress and television personality Mindy Burbano Stearns filled the role of "the Millionaire's Wife" along with her husband, Glenn Stearns, as "the Millionaire".

-Zac Turney, who was competing to be Gilligan on season two, was previously a contestant on Legends of the Hidden Temple as a teen, and winning his episode.
+Zac Turney, who was competing to be Gilligan on season two, was previously a contestant on Legends of the Hidden Temple as a teen, winning his episode.